brian-watkins/pine/README.md

-+ Journey specs describe a user's journey through the system (not the behavior of a component), so the describe method should indicate the persona and the goal of that persona's journey.
++ Journey specs describe a user's journey through the system (not the behavior of a component), so the `describe` method should indicate the persona and the goal of that persona's journey.

-+ Each behavior block (the `she` and `it` methods) describe components of a journey.
-Unlike ordinary specs, a journey spec is typically composed of multiple behavior blocks.

 + Journey specs can use `she` and `he` as well as `it` to describe behaviors or tasks.
 Use `she` or `he` when referring to what the user does and `it` when describing how the system responds.

++ Each behavior block (the `she` and `it` methods in the example) describes a component of a journey.
+Unlike ordinary specs, a single journey spec is typically composed of multiple behavior blocks.

 + Journey specs can have `assume` blocks.
-All assume blocks are executed in order from outside to inside before any behavior blocks are executed.
+All assume blocks are executed in order from outside in before any behavior blocks are executed.

 + Journey specs can also have `clean` blocks.
-These are also executed in order from outside to inside, after all behavior blocks have been executed.
+These are also executed in order from outside in, after all behavior blocks have been executed.

 + Note that `when` blocks individuate journeys.
 So the above